dealfonso/jsonobject/README.md

 1. retrieve a JSON object definition
 1. use `TypedObject` to parse the JSON definition
 1. use the resulting objects in the application
+1. get the JSON definition back
+1. send the JSON definition to the API

 ## Use case